New expat tax regime

 There is no general 'force majeure' tolerance for cross-border employment.

 Belgium has, however, concluded specific agreements with France, the Netherlands, Germany, and Luxembourg, which implement a mutual 'force majeure tolerance' for cross-border workers in relation to COVID-19 (travel) restrictions.
-These agreements have been extended until 31 March 2022 (automatic extension will be applicable until 30 June 2022 with France, the Netherlands and Luxembourg).
+These agreements have been extended until 30 June 2022.

-As of 14 March 2020, the presence of a worker (who normally works in Luxembourg) teleworking at home in Belgium will not be taken into account in the calculation of the 24-days in a calendar year.
+As of 14 March 2020, the presence of a worker (who normally works in Luxembourg) teleworking at home in Belgium will not be taken into account in the calculation of the 24 days (2020 and 2021) or 34 days (2022) in a calendar year.
 This is the day count calculation that tax residents of Belgium, who (under normal circumstances) work in Luxembourg, can work outside the territory of Luxembourg without attributing taxation power to Belgium.

 Similarly, the Belgian and French authorities consider that the current situation related to the coronavirus meets the characteristics of a force majeure situation.
 Therefore, it was decided that, as of 14 March 2020, the presence of a French frontier worker at one's place of residence (in particular for teleworking) will not be taken into account for the calculation of the 30-days period by reference to which tax residents of France who usually work in Belgium can work outside Belgium.

-Please note that there is currently still no administrative tolerance foreseen for foreign executives working in Belgium under the "old" special tax regime with respect to the foreign travel that is impacted solely because of COVID-19 measures.
-Moreover, it seems that no such tolerance will be foreseen going forward.
+Please note that there is no administrative tolerance foreseen for foreign executives working in Belgium under the 'old' special tax regime with respect to the foreign travel that is impacted solely because of COVID-19 measures.

-From a social security point of view, according to the EU regulation for social security nr 883/2004, employees who works at least 25% of their time in the country of residency are covered by the social security system in that country.
+From a social security point of view, according to the European Union (EU) regulation for social security nr 883/2004, employees who works at least 25% of their time in the country of residency are covered by the social security system in that country.
 Employees who perform less than 25% of work in their country of residence are usually covered by the social security system in the country where their employer is located.
-Due to travel restrictions linked to Covid 19, the EU adopted in June 2020 guidelines indicating that changes in the work pattern of employees due to Covid 19 should not be taken into account for the determination of the country responsible for social security.
-This measure has been extended until 30 June 2022.
+In June 2020, due to travel restrictions linked to COVID-19, the European Union adopted guidelines indicating that changes in the work pattern of employees due to COVID-19 should not be taken into account for the determination of the country responsible for social security.
+This measure has been extended until 31 December 2022.
 No further extension is expected after that date.

 - Introduction of a mandatory reporting (as of 1 January 2019) and withholding (as of 1 March 2019) requirement in the hands of a Belgian entity in case affiliated foreign companies grant taxable benefits (in kind or in cash) to employees or directors working for the benefit of the Belgian entity.